YuanL12/graph-mph0/README.md

 ## TODO
 1. Make sure the result of rivet and mpfree matches in paper: Fast minimal Presentation of Bi-
 2. Update the table result
-3. try the new top-tree library to see the performance change.
-The goal is
 4. Memory Usage

+Done:
+3. try the new top-tree library to see the performance change.x
 5. Size of grade_collection vector

 ## Install